Minivera/mechanic/README.md

         // Else case
     end if

-    for (int i < len(initalizedSlice)) loop
+    // This loop has a shorthand syntax.
+Remember that ints start at 0.
+If nothing is given, i += 1 will always be used. for (int i < len(initalizedSlice)) loop
         // For act as the while and for loop, len gets the length of anything if (i == 2) then